-- offer every young person an equal chance to access a dynamic school library service that meets their needs and helps them fulfil their potential, fosters a love for reading, improves literacy skills, and provides a safe and nurturing environment to learn and grow - increase the library's print and digital collection of books and resources to cater to different reading and learning interests - expand recreational activities and clubs for children and young people that will stimulate their imagination, encourage reading, develop new interests and friendships - build on national promotions such as the Summer Reading Challenge, Every Child A Library Member and Read, Write, Count to provide more opportunities to encourage reading for pleasure with all it benefits for all children, young people and their families - work with children and their families to ensure the library space is a hub for child development and connects with key partners to provide support and advice - engage with schools and partners to strengthen links with public libraries, colleges, universities and other organisations and service providers to improve the provision of information and awareness of additional support available for children and young people
+- offer every young person an equal chance to access a dynamic school library service that meets their needs and helps them fulfil their potential, fosters a love for reading, improves literacy skills, and provides a safe and nurturing environment to learn and grow - improve the library's print and digital collection of books and resources to cater to different reading and learning interests - expand recreational activities and clubs for children and young people that will stimulate their imagination, encourage reading, develop new interests and friendships - build on national promotions such as the Summer Reading Challenge, Every Child A Library Member and Read, Write, Count to provide more opportunities to encourage reading for pleasure with all its benefits for all children, young people and their families - work with children and their families to promote access to the library space as a hub for child development and to connect with key partners to provide support and advice - engage with schools and partners to strengthen links with public libraries, colleges, universities and other organisations and service providers to improve the provision of information and awareness of additional support available for children and young people

 1,042 90% of schoolaged participants (in grades S1 to S6) stated a dedicated school library space was important/very important to them.
 1,139 98% of respondents indicated that the school library being a safe and nurturing space was important/very important, with a focus on study (96%) and reading for pleasure (91%).

 2,380 84% of respondents indicated that children's activities and services were important/very important.
 33% of children and young people who took part in the questionnaire expressed a desire for more welcoming and improved physical spaces within libraries.
+"I think it's important to have a place a person can feel safe and fun at the same time because it makes their life just a little bit better knowing that there is at least one place they can feel welcomed."

+Local young person- Consultation feedback